Chapter 4: Cats, Cases, and Crushes (JB)

 “Oh,” he said.
 “Well then buzz off, we’re doing work here.
 You’ll contaminate our crime scene.”

-Her face momentarily teased some tears, but she held strong and slightly clenched her fists, heels dug into the ground.
-She raised a hand to offer a copy of the poster to Jimmy.
+Her face momentarily teased more tears, but she held strong and instead she clenched her fists and dug her heels into the ground.
+She raised a tiny hand to offer a copy of the poster to Jimmy.
 “I lost my cat and I was—“ Jimmy rudely swatted the poster away.

 “Look sweetheart, I’m sorry you lost your cat but, if we’re being honest, you girls lose your stuff all the time.
 I have two sisters and they can’t find their own butts with four hands.
 We’re on a dangerous mission here, we don’t have time for your average missing pet case.
 We’re trying to stop the third, fourth, or even the fifth Reich over here!”

-Before Jimmy could set off on his fourth tangent about Nazis that day, I stepped in and pulled him aside, giving the girl my best we’ll be right with you smile.
-As soon as we were out of earshot, I hit him in the shoulder.
-“What’s wrong with you?”
+Before Jimmy could set off on his fourth tangent about Nazis that day, I stepped in and pulled him aside, giving the girl my best 'we’ll be right with you' smile.
+As soon as we were out of earshot, I hit him hard in the shoulder with a balled fist.
+“What’s the matter with you?”
 I asked him in as harsh a whisper as I could.
 “She’s trying to find her cat, there’s no reason to be such a jerk to her.
-And weren’t you just saying you wanted to solve all these cases this summer?”
+And weren’t you just saying that you wanted to solve a lot of cases this summer?”

-Jimmy fixed me with a hard stare, his beady eyeballs sizing me up from underneath his lucky green beanie, the one he wears for infiltrations.
+Jimmy fixed me with a hard stare, his beady eyes sizing me up from underneath his lucky green beanie, the one that he wears for infiltrations.
 Crap, I really should have seen today coming.
-“And weren’t YOU just telling me that you absolutely, no way no how, will not take on any cases this summer at all or else you owe me a hundred bucks?”
+“And weren’t YOU just telling me that absolutely, no way no how, would you be taking on any cases this summer at all or else you owe me a hundred bucks?”

-I popped him in the shoulder again and then decided to not even acknowledge the thing about the money.
+I popped him in the shoulder again and decided to not even acknowledge the comment about the money.
 “Look man, I’m still not sure I want to do this, I’m so worn out from the year.
 So let’s start with something small, something just like this, to see how I feel about working cases this summer.
 And didn’t you just say that it’s a basic missing pet case?
-You should be able to solve it in twenty four hours, easy!”
+You should be able to solve it in twenty four hours easy, right?”

-He was nodding, already thinking a few steps ahead, the gears in motion.
+He was nodding, already thinking a few steps ahead, the gears in his head fully in motion.
 “Fine,” he said while eyeing me suspiciously.
 “We’ll take the case.
 And you can owe me the three hundred bucks you mentioned earlier.
 Three fifty it might have been.”

 I waved the girl over, who had now half unzipped her jacket revealing a black promo shirt for the movie Scream underneath it.
-Her panda was once more in hiding, the pocket he was in hanging heavily and gently thumping against her jeans as she came over.
+Her panda was once more in hiding, the pocket he was in hung heavily and gently thumped against her jeans as walked over.
 I quickly let her know that we would help her.

-Her hood came down a bit more and she brushed her hair back, revealing for the first time the face that I would never forget.
+Her hood came down a bit more and she brushed her hair back, revealing for the first time the full features of a face that I would never forget.
 “Hey,” she said nervously, revealing a big beautiful smile, “I’m Lizzy.”
 She handed the poster to Jimmy, who took it this time.
 “And this is Velcro.
 He’s been missing since this morning.”

 After a few more minutes of clumsy conversation, we all parted ways, Jimmy desperate to return to the clubhouse to discuss this stupid case so he could wrap it up and go back to hunting evil old Germans.